Survival models and health sequences: A worked example: cirrhosis study

 \subsection{Prednizone and prothrombin levels}

-In the period 1962--1969, 532 patients in Copenhagen hospitals with histologically verified liver cirrhosis were randomly assigned to two treatment arms, control and prednizone.
-Only 488 patients for whom the initial biopsy could be reevaluated using more restrictive criteria were retained, yielding 251 and 237 patients in the prednizone and placebo groups respectively.
+In the period 1962--1969, 532 patients in Copenhagen hospitals with histologically verified liver cirrhosis were randomly assigned to two treatment arms, control and prednisone.
+Only 488 patients for whom the initial biopsy could be reevaluated using more restrictive criteria were retained, yielding 251 and 237 patients in the prednisone and placebo groups respectively.
 Variables recorded at entry include sex, age, and several histological classifications of the liver biopsy.
 Clinical variables were also collected, including information on alcohol consumption, nutritional status, bleeding, and degree of ascites.
 However, these covariates were not included in the dataset used here, which was downloaded from the R~library {\tt http://cran.r-project.org/web/packages/joineR} maintained by Philipson Sousa, Diggle, Williamson, Kolamunnage-Dona and Henderson.
 At the end of the study period, the mortality rate was 292/488, or approximately 60\%.

-We focus here on the prothrombin index, a composite blood coagulation index related to liver function, measured initially at three-month intervals and subsequently at roughly six- to twelve-month intervals.
+The focus here is on the prothrombin index, a composite blood coagulation index related to liver function, measured initially at three-month intervals and subsequently at roughly twelve-month intervals.
 The individual prothrombin trajectories are highly variable, both in forward and in reverse time, which tends to obscure patterns and trends.
-In Figure~4a the mean trajectory is plotted against time from recruitment for four patient groups placebo/prednizone and censored/not~censored, with the solid lines denoting censored individuals.
+In Figure~\ref{fig:mean_traj}a the mean trajectory is plotted against time from recruitment for two patient groups placebo/prednisone and censored/not censored.
 Naturally, only those patients who are still alive are included in the average for that time.
-Figure~4b shows the same plots in reverse time.
+Figure~\ref{fig:mean_traj}b shows the same plots in reverse alignment.
 While there are certain similarities in the two plots, the differences in temporal trends are rather striking.
-In particular, prothrombin levels in the six months prior to censoring are fairly stable, which is in marked contrast with levels in the six months prior to failure.
+In particular, prothrombin levels in the six months prior to censoring are fairly stable, which is in marked contrast with levels in the six months prior to failure, as seen in the lower pair of curves.